 Draw a small triangle nose and two small oval circles for the feet on orange construction paper and cut them out.
 Glue the two ovals onto the bottom of the black oval.
 Glue the orange triangle nose right above the white oval.

-Stick or glue the two google eyes towards the top of the penguin’s black body.
+Stick or glue the two googly eyes towards the top of the penguin’s black body.
 If you do not have googly eyes available you can also draw on eyes with a marker.

-My mini loves to practice her cutting skills with me.
-We do this by either both holding one scissors together, or with me holding the piece of paper for her and her holding the scissors.
-While it takes some time and patience and maybe even a few tries (on both Mama and mini’s parts) it is great to get those little’s holding pencils, scissors, glue sticks, etc…as early as they are interested in it.
+My kids love to practice their cutting skills with me.
+We do this by either both holding one scissors together, or with me holding the piece of paper for them and them holding the scissors.
+While it takes some time and patience and maybe even a few tries (on both Mama and kid’s parts) it is great to get those little’s holding pencils, scissors, glue sticks, etc…as early as they are interested in it.

-My mini also does all of the gluing when we do projects.
-I will usually direct her where to put the glue and she will hold the glue stick and put the glue on.
-Then she will stick the other piece to where she previously put the glue.
-My mini is Ms. Independent so she always wants to do everything that she can!
+My kids also do all of the gluing when we do projects.
+I will usually direct them where to put the glue and they will hold the glue stick and put the glue on.
+Then they will stick the other piece to where they previously put the glue.

 Materials: